 - Produce and sell access to an online magazine about a subject you specialise in.
 Some VW Magazines that have got it right are AirMonkeys and Aircooled Classics.

 - Publish and sell an instructional book or fictional story as an eBook.
 A brilliant independent publishing house for this is Smashwords.
-It’s free as they only take a small percentage of your sales so there’s absolutely no up front fees.
+It’s free as they only take a small percentage of your sales so there are absolutely no up front fees.
 If you don’t like the idea of just offering electronic books then you can organise paperback books, with no upfront fees at Lulu.

 - Write reviews for places you visit or products you use.
 These don’t earn much but if you get in the habit they can help pay the bills, but make sure you note the point below.